chelseamharmon/DTI/README.md

 ```

-## Analyses Jan.2019 TBSS Cluster with all data points
+## Analyses Jan.2019 TBSS Cluster with all data points (not modelling longitudinally)
 Use no motion data - excluded visually spreadsheet: TBSS_long_no64_motionExcluded.Jan2018
 on lux: